-Inadequate rail freight capacity may lead to a substantial increase in road freight, further constraining the Illawarra region’s road network.
+Inadequate freight rail capacity may lead to a substantial increase in road freight, further constraining the Illawarra region’s road network.

-Improve rail freight access to Port Kembla.
+Improve freight rail access to Port Kembla.
 This could be through enhancements to the Illawarra and/or Moss Vale–Unanderra lines, or through future development of an alternative rail alignment to the port.

-Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework).
+Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).